This course is designed for adoption social workers and mental health providers.

 Accreditations and Approvals:

-NASW Approval Period: 4/8/2022-4/30/2023.
-Social workers should contact their regulatory board to determine course approval for continuing education credits.
-This program is Approved by the National Association of Social Workers (Approval # 886829466-8874) for 1 continuing education contact hours.
+This program is Approved by the National Association of Social Workers (Approval # 886829466-7299) for 1 continuing education contact hours.

 Please contact the Education Director for technical assistance or disability accommodations.